 There in some controversy as to whether St. Peter's chains were brought from Jerusalem by Eudoxia in 439, or by some travelers sent to the East in search of them by the martyr St. Balbina and her father, St. Quirinus, in 116.
 Gerbet defends the latter opinion and says St. Balbina gave them to Theodora, sister of St. Hermes, martyr, Prefect of Rome, from whom they passed into the hands of Pope St. Alexander I (108-117).
 St. Bede the Venerable, writing in the seventh century, speaks of the chains in connection with St. Balbina and St. Alexander.

-- The chains in the Church of St. Peter in Chains in Rome are said to be two sets of chains from both times of St. Peter's imprisonment, in the Mammertime Prison and the chains from Jerusalem when the angel released him.
-Read the account in Acts 12:1-19.
+- The chains in the Church of St. Peter in Chains in Rome are said to be two sets of chains from both times of St. Peter's imprisonment, in the Mammertime Prison and the chains from Jerusalem when the angel released him, and miraculously connected together when they were put next to each other.
+Read the account of Peter's freeing from imprisonment in Acts 12:1-19.

 - The cathedral for the diocese of Cincinnati is dedicated to St. Peter in Chains.
 This cathedral was first dedicated in 1845, with some restoration and renovation in the 1950s.
 It is a beautiful church to visit if you are ever in the area.

-- Read The Chains of St. Peter in Rome
+- Read more about St. Peter in Chains: